stranskymaria/Final-Project-Devops/infrastructure/db/README.md

 They are not meant to be run yet if the DB VMs are not configured.

-Use them later when you reach the database setup phase for:
+Use them later when reaching the database setup phase for:

 - `staging-db`
 - `db`